 Flossing every day is one of the most important dental habits you can have.
 It removes food that becomes lodged between your teeth and aids in cleaning your mouth.
 This habit also reduces the amount of plaque and bacteria buildup.
 Both may accumulate on your teeth, contributing to gum disease and cavities.
 Many people do not know how to floss correctly.
-To learn more about flossing and other important dental hygiene habits, contact Columbia Smiles today.
+To learn more about flossing, periodontal treatment, and other important dental hygiene habits, contact Columbia Smiles today.

 Why You Should Know How to Floss